The Adventures of Champion (radio series): Format

 Episodes focus on 12-year-old Ricky West, who is raised in the wilderness by his adoptive Uncle Smoky and his German Shepherd named Rebel.
 Champion is depicted as a wild horse who lets only Ricky ride him.
 While the series covered gold mines, rustlers, and Indian problems, the primary focus was on the faith and loyalty between a boy, a dog, and a horse.
 Stories ran in five installments each, beginning on Monday and ending on Friday.

 Cast

 Little is known about the cast of the program.
-French and Siegel wrote, "However, one of the most curious mysteries about this series was who played the leads of Ricky and Uncle Smoky; contemporary accounts of the program have been unsuccessful in unearthing their identities, and the vast Autry Library and Research Services in Los Angeles, CA, has no record of who the performers were."
+French and Siegel wrote, "One of the most curious mysteries about this series was who played the leads of Ricky and Uncle Smoky; contemporary accounts of the program have been unsuccessful in unearthing their identities, and the vast Autry Library and Research Services in Los Angeles, CA, has no record of who the performers were."
 One participant who was identified was Dave Light, an animal imitator who provided sounds of all animals on the program.